A key US inflation gauge rose last month as Trump's tariffs lifted goods prices

 Prices rose 2.6% in June compared with a year ago, the Commerce Department said Thursday, up from an annual pace of 2.4% in May.
 Excluding the volatile food and energy categories, prices rose 2.8% in the past year, the same as the previous month, which was revised higher.
 The figures are above the Fed’s 2% goal.

-The uptick in prices helps explain the central bank’s reluctance to cut its key interest rate, despite repeated demands from Trump that it do so.
-On Wednesday, the Fed left its key rate unchanged at 4.3%, and Chair Fed Powell suggested it could take months for the central bank to determine whether the import duties will cause just a one-time increase in prices or a more persistent increase in inflation.
+The uptick in prices helps explain the central bank’s reluctance to cut its key interest rate this week, despite repeated demands from Trump that it do so.
+On Wednesday, the Fed left its key rate unchanged at 4.3%, and Chair Fed Powell suggested it could take months for the central bank to determine whether the import duties will cause just a one-time rise in prices, or a more persistent increase in inflation.

+Trump has attacked Powell personally and repeatedly, and did so again on Thursday for the Fed's reluctance to cut rates, calling him “TOO ANGRY, TOO STUPID, & TOO POLITICAL, to have the job of Fed Chair."

 On a monthly basis, prices ticked up 0.3% from May to June, while core prices also rose 0.3%.
 Both figures are higher than consistent with the 2% target.